whitlockjc/carvoyant/README.md

 Below are a list of known (as of this writing) issues/inconsistencies with the upstream Carvoyant API:

-* No API for deleting a vehicle (Has an impact on testing and API completeness)
 * No API to create trip data (Makes sense but this has an impact on testing)
 * No API to create/update/delete constraints (Has an impact on testing and API completeness)
 * No API to create event notifications (Makes sense but has an impact on testing)
-* Constraint update API seems broken (Creates a new constraint instead of updating the existing one)
-* Constraint, event notification, event subscription and vehicle list APIs return 404 instead for an empty list instead of a 200 with empty array (This is just an inconsistency that might cause you issues in using the API without knowing)
-* Some list APIs return plural form (constraints, subscriptions, notifications) while the rest do not (This is just an inconsistency that might cause you issues in using the API without knowing)
+* Some list APIs return plural form (subscriptions, notifications) while the rest do not (This is just an inconsistency that might cause you issues in using the API without knowing)
+* `client.deleteVehicle` is implemented but the backend will not allow you to delete a vehicle with any data.
+This means that while the API is there, it will likely fail until Carvoyant's APIs support it.

 ## Usage